-As a parent of 3 kids, and someone who works with hundreds of kids every week, I am pretty familiar with kids, parents, and parenting styles.
-But I began to wonder which parenting style is preferred by child psychologists?
+As a parent of 3 kids, and someone who works with hundreds of kids every week, I’ve wondered which parenting style is preferred by child psychologists?

 So I decided to investigate.
 Here’s what I found out.